bwpeck/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
+React is a library for building user interfaces, with the intentions of creating an easier, quicker to learn system for creating and storing custom components for access.

 1. What does it mean to _think_ in react?